LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *All primitive recursive functions are **total**: regardless of their inputs, they always halt and return an answer.
 This is because **recurse** is the only legitimate way to define a recursive method, and **recurse** always halts: each recursive call makes the last argument closer to zero, and when it inevitably reaches zero, the recursion will stop.*

-*However, we can’t simulate the full execution of an arbitrary Turing machine with primitive recursive functions, because some Turing machines loop forever, so primitive recursive functions aren’t universal.*
+*However, we can't simulate the full execution of an arbitrary Turing machine with primitive recursive functions, because some Turing machines loop forever, so primitive recursive functions aren't universal.*

 *To get a truly universal system we have to add a fourth fundamental operation, **minimize**:*

 ***minimize** takes a block and calls it repeatedly with a single numeric argument.
 For the first call, it provides 0 as the argument, then 1, then 2, and keeps calling the block with larger and larger numbers until it returns zero.*

-*By adding **minimize** to **zero**, **increment**, and **recurse**, we can build many more functions—all the **partial** recursive functions—including ones that don’t always halt.*
+*By adding **minimize** to **zero**, **increment**, and **recurse**, we can build many more functions—all the **partial** recursive functions—including ones that don't always halt.*

-*With **minimize**, it’s possible to fully simulate a Turing machine by repeatedly calling the primitive recursive function that performs a single simulation step.
-The simulation will continue until the machine halts - and if that never happens, it’ll run forever.* - pages 235 - 238
+*With **minimize**, it's possible to fully simulate a Turing machine by repeatedly calling the primitive recursive function that performs a single simulation step.
+The simulation will continue until the machine halts - and if that never happens, it'll run forever.* - pages 235 - 238

 ## SKI Combinator Calculus